People and Planet

 - create innovative policy solutions through the application of research skills, practical experience and understanding beyond a single discipline.

-- Partnerships, engagement and transdisciplinarity
+- Partnerships, engagement, systems thinking and transdisciplinarity

 - No poverty; Zero hunger, Good health and wellbeing